When the Infiltrator cannot infiltrate

 When Infiltration Is Off the Table

-Trench Crusade designers have recently explored ways to adjust Infiltrators' abilities when they are prohibited by scenarios.
-The team found that certain missions do not allow Infiltration because of narrative or balance concerns.
-They suggested alternate solutions to maintain the unit's identity without disrupting gameplay.
+Trench Crusade designers recently explored ways to adjust Infiltrators' abilities when their abilities are restricted by scenarios.
+The team discovered that certain missions do not permit Infiltration due to narrative or balance concerns, prompting them to suggest alternative solutions while keeping their units' identities intact without disrupting gameplay.

 The following ideas were discussed: